sbstjn/serverless-dynamodb-autoscaling/README.md

   - serverless-dynamodb-autoscaling
 ```

+## Configuration

 Configure DynamoDB Auto Scaling in `serverless.yml` with references to your DynamoDB CloudFormation resources for the `table` property.
-The `index` configuration is optional.
+The `index` configuration is optional to apply Auto Scaling *Global Secondary Index*.

 ```yaml
 custom: